| Title: | Quantile-Frequency Analysis (QFA) of Time Series and Spline Quantile Regression (SQR) |

 np |

-sequence of number of effective parameters |
+sequence of complexity measure as the number of effective parameters |

 fid |

-sequence of fidelity measure as quasi-likelihood |
+sequence of fidelity measure as the quasi-likelihood |

 nit |